alec-borman/TenutoNotationLanguage/README.md

 4. **The Iteration:** You tell the AI, *"The groove is too stiff, and the bass needs more glide."*
 5. **The Edit:** The AI doesn't hallucinate a new audio file.
 It simply edits the code—adding a global `swing: 66`, dropping a `.pull(15ms)` on the snare to drag it behind the beat, and adding `.glide(100ms)` to the bass notes.

-You get the infinite creative brainstorming of AI, paired with the absolute, surgical precision of a text-based DAW.
+### Hybrid Generative Vocals (The Skeleton and the Flesh)

+Pure generative AI is brilliant at synthesizing the *timbre* of a human voice, but terrible at placing it exactly where you want it.
+Tenuto's extension architecture solves this.

+You write the exact melody, rhythm, and lyrics in Tenuto.
+A compiler plugin sends this mathematically perfect skeleton (pitch, duration, and phonetic mapping) to a generative vocal AI.
+The AI renders a hyper-realistic vocal performance, and Tenuto automatically imports it back into your project as a perfectly synchronized audio slice. **You get the realism of generative AI with the surgical precision of a text-based DAW.**

 ---